 The conceptual framework for this study aligns with consumer theory6,7 characterizing blue food demand as a function of population, income, relative prices, and preferences; other household characteristics such as employment and urban versus rural residence are embedded in preferences.
 Consumption is determined by a two-step budgeting process wherein consumers first allocate expenditures among separate groups of goods (for example, food versus non-food) and then allocate spending within each group (for example, different types of fish or fish versus terrestrial meat).
 Food typically comprises a large budget share for low-income consumers, making their food purchases more responsive to changes in prices and income than wealthy consumers.
 Accordingly, the income elasticity of demand for food in the aggregate, a metric of the responsiveness of demand to changes in income (see Methods), is higher for low-income populations than for high-income populations and declines with income growth (Engel's Law)8,9.
-Consumers diversify food expenditures according to price and quality as their incomes increase, spending less of their budget on staple foods and more on luxury items; income elasticities of demand are thus greater for high market-valued foods, including aquatic and terrestrial animal products, than for low market-valued staple foods9,10.
+In addition, consumers diversify food expenditures according to price and quality as their incomes increase, spending less of their budget on staple foods and more on luxury items.
+Income elasticities of demand are thus greater for high market-valued foods, including aquatic and terrestrial animal products, than for low market-valued staple foods9,10.
 Since some wild fish are used for fishmeal and fish oil in animal feeds, demand for fish as a feed ingredient is expected to rise with per capita income growth5.
-These patterns provide a foundation for assessing both time series and cross sectional trends in blue food demand within the global food system.
+These patterns provide a foundation for assessing both time series and cross-sectional trends in blue food demand within the global food system.